tomrcc/rosey-astro-starter/README.md

 We then run a script in our postbuild to generate the [locale files that Rosey expects](https://rosey.app/docs/#creating-locale-files) to create our multilingual site from.

-Rosey then uses these locales files, to generate a multilingual site.
+Rosey then uses these locales files to generate a multilingual site.

 Add locale codes (eg. es, es-es) to the site's environment variables to see a new folder with all of the original site's data-rosey tag mentions, split by page.

+You can enter whatever locale code you like, and a version of your site will be built at that URL.

+On each translation page, a URL input exists that allows editors to define a translated URL for that page to build at.

+Remove the placeholder locales, and delete the corresponding folders in the `rosey/translations` directory, and the corresponding `.json` files in the `rosey/locales` directory.

-CloudCannon offers migration services if needed for larger SSG projects wanting a new multilingual workflow - get in touch with our [sales team](mailto:sales@cloudcannon.com) if you'd like to discuss this further.
+CloudCannon offers migration services if needed for larger SSG projects wanting help migrating to a new multilingual workflow - get in touch with our [sales team](mailto:sales@cloudcannon.com) if you'd like to discuss this further.

 ## Why is this useful?